irmen/Pyro4/docs/source/servercode.rst

     print(uri)
     daemon.requestLoop()

-When publising your class like this,  Pyro will create a single instance of it and use that to handle *all* remote method calls.
-So the object can be called concurrently from multiple connections (threads)!
+Once a client connects, Pyro will create an instance of the class and use that single object to handle the remote method calls during one client proxy session.
+The object is removed once the client disconnects.
+Another client will cause another instance to be created for its session.
-See :ref:`object_concurrency` for more details about what this means.

-It is possible to control more precisely when and for how long Pyro will create an instance of your Pyro class.
+You can control more precisely when, how, and for how long Pyro will create an instance of your Pyro class.
-See :ref:`server-instancemode` below, for more details.
+See :ref:`server-instancemode` below for more details.

 Anyway, when you run the code printed above, the uri will be printed and the server sits waiting for requests.
 The uri that is being printed looks a bit like this: ``PYRO:obj_dcf713ac20ce4fb2a6e72acaeba57dfd@localhost:51850``